Bhargavi84/Explore-Ireland-MS2/README.md

 * **Darragh who is travelling inside the Ireland**
-    * As a user he wants to to use the map to find exiting places to visit and make quick decisions.
+    * As a user he wants to use the map to find exciting places to visit and make quick decisions.
-    * As a user he wants to use the website's Social Media for more inspiration.
+    * As a user he wants to use the website's social media for more inspiration.
     * As a user he wants to get in touch, if he has any queries.